evelystria/PocketSys/README.md

 # PocketSys
 PocketSys is lightweight app developed catering to Republic Polytechnic students.
-It prepares the students for their examiniations but providing them with short MCQ-quizzes, as well as a search engine to browse their online library easily for resources.
+It prepares the students for their exams but providing them with short MCQ-quizzes, as well as a search engine to browse their online library easily for resources.

 My idea was to code this app and learn new things along the way after experiencing python for a while.